A mother holding her baby - You are the best, Mom!

 • I study English and Spanish.
 I love languages very much, but I like chemistry too.

-• She doesn’t like biology at all, and that’s why she has low grades.
+• She doesn’t like biology at all.
+That’s why she has low grades.

 Let’s check if these capitalization rules apply to other languages as well.
 Focus on the words in bold.
 (EN = English, FIN = Finnish, BG = Bulgarian, DE = German, RUS = Russian)